BorisNaydenov/BorisNaydenov/README.md

  :bear: And the capital Berlin is a 1-hour smooth train ride away.

- :steam_locomotive:It is not a bullet train, but it has smoking Wi-Fi.
+ :steam_locomotive: It is not a bullet train, but it has smoking Wi-Fi.
 And if I have Wi-Fi connection...

 :briefcase: ...I can solve any problem.
 Because like a bullet, I am focused on reaching Targets.